Layla M.

 Layla M. is a 2016 Dutch drama film directed by Mijke de Jong.
 It stars Nora El Koussour as Layla, a young Dutch woman of Moroccan background who rebels against her family and schooling to become an Islamic fundamentalist.
-As in other films by de Jong, the focus is on a strong-willed young woman growing up.
+As in other films by de Jong, the focus is on a strong-willed woman coming of age.
 In Layla M., de Jong and her collaborator Jan Eilander wanted to examine the radicalisation of European youngsters.
-The writers were inspired by a real life account; they wrote the script during the Arab Spring and the trial of Geert Wilders.
+The writers were inspired by a contemporary account.
+In addition, they were influenced by writing it during the Arab Spring and the trial of Geert Wilders, a Dutch politician known for stands against immigration of Muslims to Europe.

 The film premiered at the BFI London Film Festival in 2016.
 The home media reviews were favourable and internationally the film was well-received.
 At the Netherlands Film Festival, El Koussour won the Golden Calf for Best Actress and Mohammed Azaay won the Golden Calf Award for Best Supporting Actor.
-The film was selected as the Dutch entry for the Best Foreign Language Film at the 90th Academy Awards, but it was not nominated.
+The film was selected as the Dutch entry for the Best Foreign Language Film at the 90th Academy Awards.

 Plot

-Layla is a young Dutch Muslim of Moroccan background.
-She was born and raised in Amsterdam, but faces daily Islamophobia and racism.
-Whilst her family are happily assimilated into Dutch culture, Layla starts to rebel and to move toward Islamic fundamentalism.
-She begins to watch and circulate short films she finds on the internet about the situation in Syria and Gaza, deciding to make a film herself, which angers her family.
-When a ban on wearing burqas is made, this strengthens her resolve to wear one.
-Layla then meets a young radical called Abdel and decides to marry him.
-They go to a jihadist training camp in Belgium and narrowly evade the police, before relocating to Amman, the capital city of Jordan.
-When she lives abroad in a different culture, Layla's radicalism is tested as she struggles to adjust to a patriarchal society and begins to see the hypocrisy of extremism.
+Layla M. is a young Dutch Muslim of Moroccan background.
+She was born and raised in Amsterdam, where the film begins.
+On the street and at school, she faces Islamophobia and racism.
+Whilst her mother and father are happily assimilated into Dutch culture, Layla starts to rebel and to move toward Islamic fundamentalism.
+She begins to watch and circulate short films she finds on the internet about the oppression of Muslims in Syria and Gaza, then decides to make a film herself, a decision which angers her parents.
+When a ban on wearing burqas is made, this only strengthens her resolve to wear one, even though the decision drives her away from friends at school including her best friend Meryem.
+After she is arrested with her brother Younes at a football match, she argues with her family.
+She disagrees with her father on how to interpret the teachings of the Quran and is disappointed by her brother's decision to shave off his beard.

+Layla then falls in love with a young radical called Abdel who talks to her on Skype about their shared political beliefs.
+She decides to marry him in secret.
+They go to a jihadist training camp in Belgium and narrowly evade being arrested by the police, before relocating together to Amman, the capital city of Jordan.
+When she lives abroad in a different culture, Layla's political radicalism is tested as she struggles to adjust to a patriarchal society in which she is excluded from Abdel's meetings with other men, having been accustomed to gender equality in the Netherlands.
+She begins to see the hypocrisy of extremism and again becomes dissatisfied with her life.
+The film ends with her being interviewed by the Dutch intelligence service (AIVD) upon her return home.